Skip to main content

 Napoleon

-At around $999 — right at the ceiling of this guide — the Napoleon Prestige 500 is a different kind of purchase.
+Right at the ceiling of this guide, the Napoleon Rogue PRO 525 is a different kind of purchase.
 Four main burners, an infrared rear rotisserie burner, an infrared side burner, and Napoleon's top-tier stainless steel construction throughout.
 It looks and feels better than anything Weber makes at this price point.

 The infrared side burner is the key differentiator.
-It heats to extreme temperatures in seconds — ideal for searing steaks in a cast iron pan, doing wok cooking, or anything that needs concentrated, intense heat without spreading it across the full grill surface.
-Combined with the infrared rear burner for rotisserie use, the Prestige 500 handles cooking methods nothing else in this guide can match.
+It heats to extreme temperatures in seconds, ideal for searing steaks in a cast iron pan, doing wok cooking, or anything that needs concentrated, intense heat without spreading it across the full grill surface.
+Combined with the infrared rear burner for rotisserie use, the Rogue PRO 525 handles cooking methods nothing else in this guide can match.

-Napoleon's stainless steel construction on the Prestige line is genuinely superior to Weber's painted steel.
+Napoleon's stainless steel construction on the Rogue PRO line is genuinely superior to Weber's painted steel.
 It weathers better, cleans easier, and holds up in coastal environments where salt air attacks painted surfaces within a couple of seasons.
-If you're on the Gulf Coast, the East Coast, or anywhere with real humidity and salt air, the Prestige 500's stainless build is a meaningful practical advantage.
+If you're on the Gulf Coast, the East Coast, or anywhere with real humidity and salt air, the Rogue PRO 525's stainless build is a meaningful practical advantage.

-The trade-off is the Napoleon service network situation mentioned with the Freestyle models, amplified: at $999 you want to know parts are available if something goes wrong.
-Napoleon offers a lifetime warranty on the main burners and ten years on the body — that's stronger than most brands at this price — but local service availability varies by region.
+The trade-off is the Napoleon service network situation mentioned with the Freestyle models, amplified: at this price you want to know parts are available if something goes wrong.
+Napoleon offers a strong warranty on the burners and body, competitive with most brands at this price, but local service availability varies by region.

 Who it's right for: the serious outdoor cook who wants the best possible gas grill under $1,000, cooks frequently for large groups, wants infrared cooking capability, or is building a semi-permanent outdoor cooking setup.

-The infrared side burner on the Prestige 500 reaches temperatures the main grill burners cannot match.
-A cast iron pan over the infrared side burner gets hot enough to produce Maillard browning in sixty seconds — faster than any grill grate.
+The infrared side burner on the Rogue PRO 525 reaches temperatures the main grill burners cannot match.
+A cast iron pan over the infrared side burner gets hot enough to produce Maillard browning in sixty seconds, faster than any grill grate.
 It handles a sauce reduction, warming tortillas, or anything that needs concentrated short-duration heat without firing the full grill.
 The rear infrared rotisserie burner pairs with the optional rotisserie kit for a whole chicken or pork loin with even, self-basting rotation that standard direct or indirect heat cannot replicate.
-A whole bird on the rotisserie over infrared heat — three to four hours, skin crisping evenly on every side — is the kind of cook you do once and then schedule every two weeks.
+A whole bird on the rotisserie over infrared heat (three to four hours, skin crisping evenly on every side) is the kind of cook you do once and then schedule every two weeks.
 At this price, you are buying a complete outdoor cooking capability, not just another gas grill.

 What to Avoid

-The $250-400 range is where most grill disappointments live.
+The cheapest tier is where most grill disappointments live.
 Budget two-burner models from Char-Broil and equivalent no-name Amazon brands look like a deal until the burners corrode in year two and the igniter stops working by year three.
 The painted steel body flakes.
 The grates warp from the temperature swings.
-These grills cook food, but they don't last, and at $250 saved over a Spirit II E-310, you spend more replacing the cheap grill in four years than you would have spent on the Weber.
+These grills cook food, but they don't last, and the little you save over a Spirit E-310 is wiped out when you replace the cheap grill in four years.

 Avoid any gas grill with stainless steel wire cooking grates instead of cast iron.
 Stainless wire grates heat unevenly, food sticks to them, and they don't give you proper sear marks.
 Cast iron retains heat, conducts evenly, and improves with use.
 Every grill in this guide uses cast iron grates.